 (Although this article is indeed the most frequently viewed post on the blog, I realize it is a bit technical, but important for all insureds to understand completely how the claims process works.
-If your disability insurer determines the file direction, and then “stacks the deck against paying the claim” you should at least understand how it works.)
+If your disability insurer determines the file direction, and then “stacks the deck against paying the claim” you should at least understand how it works.
+Again, this post is the number one most reviewed post on Lindanee’s blog.)

 All group disability claims submitted to the insurance company for payment are investigated and reviewed to determine whether the claimant does or does not meet the conditions of eligibility written in policy provisions.
 If the insured is found to meet the conditions of the definition of disability as written, then monthly benefits are paid.
 If the disability insurer finds the insured does not meet any condition of the policy, benefits are denied.